 Why Automating Works

-You intend to invest some money this month but then a text comes in or it’s our turn to play Words With Friends and we forget to make the investment.
+You intend to invest some money this month but then a text comes in or it’s your turn to play Words With Friends and you forget to make the investment.

 Think about your expenses.
-I bet you have a handful where you are automatically charged for a service every month.
+I bet you have a handful of expenses where you are automatically charged for a service every month.

-Companies are basically using automatic investing in reverse to get you to pay for their service.
+Companies are basically using automated savings in reverse to get you to pay for their service.
 They know that if they can sign you up for automatic payments, odds are you will always pay.

 In fact, I am guilty of this!
 I bought a couple magazine subscriptions from a company online to save money.
 They told me that my subscriptions would automatically renew.

 I’ve had it work for me.
 I’ve had it work for friends of mine who I have helped with their finances.
 I am sure it will work for you.

-All you have to do is take 10 minutes right now and set up the transfer and never do anything again.
+All you have to do is take 10 minutes right now, open a savings account with CIT Bank, and set up the transfer and never do anything again in order to become rich.
 (OK, you might want to go in there every so often and increase the amount you are saving, but you don’t have to.)